-Fort Trail is a 2.2 mile lightly trafficked loop trail located near Hillsboro, OH that features a river and is rated as moderate.
+Fort Trail is a 2.2 mile lightly trafficked loop trail located near Hillsboro, Ohio that features a river and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash